 The Behavioral Health Continuum Infrastructure Program

-For information on the latest updates for the Behavioral Health Continuum Infrastructure Program, please visit the project webpage.
+For information on the latest updates for the Behavioral Health Continuum Infrastructure Program, please visit the

 The Behavioral Health Continuum Infrastructure Program (BHCIP) provides the Department of Health Care Services (DHCS) funding to award competitive grants to qualified entities to construct, acquire and rehabilitate real estate assets or to invest in mobile crisis infrastructure to expand the community continuum of behavioral health treatment resources.
 A portion of the funding is available for increased infrastructure targeted to children and youth 25 years of age and younger.